How do I turn on Container Insights metrics on an Amazon EKS cluster?

 Resolution

-Set up Container Insights metrics on your EKS EC2 cluster using the CloudWatch agent
+Use the CloudWatch agent to set up Container Insights metrics on your EKS cluster

-When setting up Container Insights to collect metrics, you must deploy the CloudWatch agent container image as a DaemonSet from Docker Hub.
-By default, this is done as an anonymous user.
-This pull might be subject to a rate limit.
+The CloudWatch agent creates a log group that's named aws/containerinsights/Cluster_Name/performance, and then sends the performance log events to the log group.
+When you set up Container Insights to collect metrics, you must deploy the CloudWatch agent container image as a DaemonSet from Docker Hub.
+By default, you deploy container image as an anonymous user.

 kubectl apply -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cloudwatch-namespace.yaml

-2. Create a service account for the CloudWatch agent that's named cloudwatch-agent:
+2. Run the following command to create a service account for the CloudWatch agent that's named cloudwatch-agent:

 kubectl apply -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cwagent/cwagent-serviceaccount.yaml

-3. Create a configmap as a configuration file for the CloudWatch agent:
+3. Run the following command to create a configmap as a configuration file for the CloudWatch agent:

 kubectl apply -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cwagent/cwagent-daemonset.yaml

-Note: The Cloudwatch-agent Docker image on Amazon ECR supports the ARM and AMD64 architectures.
+Note: The CloudWatch agent Docker image on ECR supports the ARM and AMD64 architectures.
 Replace the latest image tag based on the image version and architecture.
-For more information, see images tags cloudwatch-agent on Amazon ECR.
+For more information, see cloudwatch-agent/cloudwatch-agent.

-5. For IAM roles for service accounts, create an OIDC provider and an IAM role and policy.
-Then, associate the IAM role to the cloudwatch-agent service account:
+6. For IAM roles for service accounts, create an OIDC provider and an IAM role and policy.
+Then, run the following command to associate the IAM role to the cloudwatch-agent service account:

 kubectl annotate serviceaccounts cloudwatch-agent -n amazon-cloudwatch "eks.amazonaws.com/role-arn=arn:aws:iam::ACCOUNT_ID:role/IAM_ROLE_NAME"